18F/18f.gsa.gov/_posts/2016-03-30-how-we-shared-a-visual-style-across-multiple-sites.md

 - platforms
 - cloud.gov
 - design
-excerpt: "In developing a redesign for cloud.gov, we needed a technical solution to coding the visual style, that would scale to multiple sites with separate codebases without requiring us to copy code.
+excerpt: "In developing a redesign for cloud.gov, we needed a technical solution to coding the visual style that would scale to multiple sites with separate codebases without requiring us to copy code.
 Our solution is our “shared style library”, a library of CSS, JavaScript, images, and fonts that can be distributed to multiple codebases to create a shared visual style."
-description: "In developing a redesign for cloud.gov, we needed a technical solution to coding the visual style, that would scale to multiple sites with separate codebases without requiring us to copy code.
+description: "In developing a redesign for cloud.gov, we needed a technical solution to coding the visual style that would scale to multiple sites with separate codebases without requiring us to copy code.
 Our solution is our “shared style library”, a library of CSS, JavaScript, images, and fonts that can be distributed to multiple codebases to create a shared visual style."
 image: /assets/blog/cloud-gov/style-guide.jpg)
 ---